 Which age does bandwagon appeal to the most?

 Does bandwagon work best in small-town USA or in large cities?

 Old Navy “First Day of School Style”

 Even though Julia Louis-Deyfus portrays a mom, her celebrity role is not pointed out.
 Instead, she acts the part of a mom dressing her son as a lawyer on the first day of school.
 Hunter wants to dress like the other kids.
 His mother questions the students about where they “got this look.”
 After learning they shop at Old Navy, Mom takes Hunter shopping before he goes to school.
 Now, he can look cool like all the other kids.
 The commercial uses humor as well as bandwagon to sell Old Navy products.

 Coca-Cola “It’s Beautiful”

-Coco-Cola has a history creating advertising that uses the idea that all people like Coke.
-One example is “I’d Like to Teach the World to Sing” campaign.
+Coco-Cola has a history of creating advertising that uses the idea that all people like Coke.
+One example is the “I’d Like to Teach the World to Sing” campaign.

 In this “It’s Beautiful” commercial, Americans sing “America the Beautiful” in Spanish, English, Arabic, and other languages.
 The message is clear.
 Everyone likes Coca-Cola.

 Chuck E Cheese “Every Kid’s a Winner”

 Every kid who comes into Chuck E Cheese wins.
 The advertisement shows kids racing into the restaurant to get their tokens.
 Kids use the tokens to play games.
 It’s interesting that the restaurant ad does not mention food.